Derfan/jsProjects/README.md

 # build for production with minification
 yarn run build

-# serve with hot reload at localhost:8080
+# static serve at localhost:8080
 yarn run serv
 ```